The Theme & Categories

 Breaking the Habit

-Welcome to the inaugural REAL FOCUS Underwater Shootout 2026!
-This year, we are proud to introduce an event designed to inspire not just photographers, but the entire underwater community, to rethink, reimagine, and rekindle their connection to the marine world.
+This year, we are proud to introduce an event designed to inspire not just photographers, but the entire underwater community—to rethink, reimagine, and rekindle their connection to the marine world.

-Our theme, Breaking the Habit, invites us all to step back and challenge the routines and habits that may no longer serve us—both in our art and in our relationship with the ocean.
+Our theme, Breaking the Habit, invites us all to step back and challenge the routines that may no longer serve us—both in our art and in our relationship with the ocean.
 Perhaps it’s about redefining how we approach a subject, letting go of shortcuts in favour of storytelling, or even addressing the broader impact of our presence in marine ecosystems.
-Some habits are subtle, others ingrained, but reassessing them can unlock deeper creativity, awareness, and innovation.
+Some habits are subtle, others ingrained, but reassessing them can unlock creativity, awareness, and innovation.

-Are you ready to break the habit?
-Let’s dive into the categories and begin the journey of breaking habits, one frame at a time.
+Let’s dive into the categories and begin the journey—one meaningful frame at a time.

 The Categories